cyber-sushi/makima/README.md

 After taking the executable, you can delete Makima's folder.

 ## Running Makima
-#### Executable permissions
-Make sure that the executable has permissions to be executed as a program with `chmod +x makima` or with Right Click > Properties > "allow executing as program" or something like that, depending on your file manager.
+First, make sure that the executable has permissions to be executed as a program with `chmod +x makima` or with Right Click > Properties > "allow executing as program" or something like that, depending on your file manager.\
-#### Evdev permissions
-In order to work properly, Makima needs access to the `evdev` kernel module which contains event devices.\
-To do so, you can do **one of the following**:
-- **Use `sudo usermod -aG input username` and reboot, then run Makima.**\
-_Note: some users might not like this one because it makes all applications potentially able to read your inputs._

-    **OR**
+There are two recommended ways to run Makima:
 - **Run Makima as root with `sudo -E makima`.**\
+_Either `cd` into the directory of the executable and use `sudo -E ./makima`, or add Makima to a directory that's in `PATH`, possibly `/usr/bin` or `~/.local/bin` and simply use `sudo -E makima` from anywhere.\
-_Note: the `-E` argument is necessary because it allows Makima to inherit your user environment instead of the root environment._
+Note: the `-E` argument is necessary because it allows Makima to inherit your user environment instead of the root environment when running with `sudo`._
-#### Usage
-To run Makima, `cd` to its directory and use `./makima` (or `sudo -E ./makima`).\
-If you need a more comfortable way to run Makima, you can take a look at the [Desktop integration](https://github.com/cyber-sushi/makima/tree/main#desktop-integration) section.
+- **Run Makima as a systemd service.**\
+_Move the executable into `/usr/bin`.
+Then, grab `makima.service` from this repo, edit the `User=` line with your username, make sure that the `DBUS_SESSION_BUS_ADDRESS` variable is the same as your user's, and move the file into `/etc/systemd/system`, then run `systemctl daemon-reload`.\
+After this, you can start and stop Makima with `systemctl start/stop makima`, or you can enable/disable it on startup with `systemctl enable/disable makima`.
+If you change the config files and you want the changes to take place, restart makima with `systemctl restart makima`._

 ## Configuration
 You can find a bunch of [example config files](https://github.com/cyber-sushi/makima/tree/main/examples) on this repo, either pick one of them or create your own from scratch.\
-Makima's config directory defaults to `$HOME/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable.
+Makima's config directory defaults to `$HOME/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable (if you run Makima as a system service, add it directly to the systemd unit).

 ### Config file naming
 To associate a config file to an input device, the file name should be identical to that of the device.
 If your device's name includes a `/`, just omit it.\